Funds & Fund Managers

 Authorised Fund Managers

-CySEC-authorised fund managers benefit from the status of the Republic of Cyprus as a full member of the European Union, which provides them with unfettered access (EU passport) to the European Economic Area (EU members plus Liechtenstein, Norway and Iceland).
+CySEC-authorised fund managers benefit from the status of the Republic of Cyprus as a full member of the European Union (EU), which provides them with unfettered access (EU passport) to the European Economic Area or EEA (EU member-states plus Liechtenstein, Norway and Iceland).
 As such, aspiring fund managers may choose one of two solutions that benefit from the single EU passport:

 - Acquire a license as a UCITS Management Company authorised under Cyprus national transposition of the UCITS Directive.
 A UCITS Management Company may manage UCITS established in the EEA and market units/shares of UCITS to retail and professional Investors on a cross-border basis.

-Cyprus affords an easy-to-set-up fund management regime; a fund (either an AIF or UCITS) can be set up as a variable capital investment or as a mutual fund.
-In addition, AIFs can also be set up in the form of limited liability partnerships (LLPs) and as fixed capital investment firms.
+Cyprus affords an easy-to-set-up fund management regime; a fund (either an AIF or UCITS) can be set up as a variable capital investment company, a fixed capital investment company, a limited liability partnership (LLP) or as a mutual fund.

-Once the legal entity has been set up, it may proceed with submitting an application for authorisation by CySEC either as a UCITS under the UCI Law of 2012 (the national transposition of the UCITS Directive) or as an AIF under the AIF Law.
+Once the legal entity has been set up, it may proceed with submitting an application for authorisation by CySEC either as a UCITS under the Undertaking of Collective Investments (UCI) Law (the national transposition of the UCITS Directive) or as an AIF under the AIF Law.
 It should be noted that umbrella structures are possible for all set ups.
-Moreover, said funds can be either externally or internally managed (except in the cases where funds are set up in the form of mutual funds and LLPs).
+Moreover, such funds can be either externally or internally managed (except in the cases where funds are set up in the form of mutual funds and LLPs).
 Once the legal entity has been set up and authorised by CySEC, the UCITS Management Company or the AIFM (as applicable) may initiate the procedure to market the units/shares of the Fund in the EEA on a cross-border/passporting basis.

 During the pre-authorisation phase: MAP S.Platis can assist in the following ways (non-exhaustive):